Online age verification in the United Kingdom

+Example of an honor-based age verification dialog box displayed upon entering a website.
+Such methods have been described as inefficient and are not considered valid enforcement in most modern jurisdictions.

-Originally proposed in the Digital Economy Act 2017, the UK has for many years sought to introduce a mandatory age verification system for internet pornography and other content.
+Online age verification in the United Kingdom was originally proposed in the Digital Economy Act 2017 before being abandoned, then brought in through measures contained in the Online Safety Act 2023.
+The law requires mandatory age verification for accessing internet pornography as well as other content deemed to be harmful.

-In 2019, following several delays and setbacks, the government ceased progressing its duties under the Act that would have introduced the system.
 In 2023, the Online Safety Act both repealed the Digital Economy Act duties, and reintroduced a new duty for adult content to be subject to age checks under a different regulator.
 Additionally, at the time of its introduction, platforms began to require age verification to distinguish children from adults, in order to remove access to content deemed to be risky.
 As the privacy standards of the different age check tools are regulated only under data protection law, such as the UK General Data Protection Regulation, campaigners have raised concerns about the trustworthiness and safety of using these tools.

-Background
+Digital Economy Act (2017 to 2019)

 With the passing of the Digital Economy Act 2017, the United Kingdom became the first country to pass a law containing a legal mandate on the provision of an Internet age verification system.
 Under the act, websites that published pornography on a commercial basis would have been required to implement a "robust" age verification system to prevent minors from accessing their sites.
 The regulator would have been empowered to fine those who fail to comply up to £250,000 (or up to 5% of their turnover), to order the blocking of non-compliant websites, and to require those providing financial or advertising services to non-compliant websites to cease doing so.

 After a series of setbacks, the planned scheme was eventually abandoned in 2019, and the legislative provisions creating it were repealed by the Online Safety Act 2023.
 Their new bill will affect all websites and internet by 25 July 2025.